d3b4g/leonids/_posts/ropmev2.md

 + Call to read that reads 500 bytes from stdin.
 + strcmp compares the entered string with "DEBUG"

-From the main function graph view we can see, at the end the program CALL's a weird function.
+From the main function graph view we can see, at the end the program CALL's to another function.

 ![source-01](/img/ropemev2-001.PNG){: .align-left}

 Lets have a look at this function.
 I decompiled the function with Cutter.

+> To decompile a function from function view right-click and select show-in decompiler.

 ![source-01](/img/ropv2-2.PNG){: .align-left}

++ This function just apply RO13 to the inputs we enter

+> ROT13 ("rotate by 13 places", sometimes hyphenated ROT-13) is a simple letter substitution cipher that replaces a letter with the 13th letter after it, in the alphabet.